RavensbourneWebMedia/Web-Design-principles/sessions/05/README.md

 * **Rehearse** your presentation, don't wing it.

-* Don't expect people to know what you're talking about.
+* Don't expect people to know what you're talking about - you need to make your presentations clear, informative and simple without over stating the obvious.

 	Have an **intro** slide/section where you *tell them what you're going to tell them*.